freshLobster/embedded_cpp_bootcamp/README.md

 Contributions and edits are welcome and encouraged.
 I would love to have collaborators on these training courses.
 I will be actively maintaining and updating this repo.
 If you find any errors or bugs or anything else, please feel free to email me at <aidanseine@gmail.com>

+The full training course is laid out in <COURSE.md>
+with additional notes in <STYLE.md>

 # platform_core_training

 Hands-on modern C++20 training repo for autonomy/robotics platform engineers.
 Develop on Windows with WSL2 Ubuntu; deploy to Linux SBCs and selected MCUs.
 CUDA path optional.